Back

 Review manually

-A marketer watches hours of footage, highlights usable quotes.
+A marketer watches hours of footage.
 Most signal gets lost here.

 3